Go to Bottom

 abstractedness of the first film, where you never really knew who built

-the cube or why, without really providing a satisfying explanation.
+the cube or why, without really providing a convincingly satisfying explanation.
 Nice

 performances from Davies and Crone.
 The first movie wasn't not set